usetall/tallui-web-components/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please email alf@drollinger.info instead of using the issue tracker.
+If you discover any security related issues, please email alf@tallui.io instead of using the issue tracker.